procyclinsur/Cheetsheets/istio-cheetsheet.md

 ### *Source/Destination Whitelisting*

-The following whitelists all traffic from sources labeled version of `v1` or `v2` to destinations labeled `app: ratings`
+The following whitelists all traffic from sources labeled `version: v1` or `version: v2` to destinations labeled `app: ratings`

 #### Mixer Settings: